HedwigNordlinder/Flowfusion.jl/README.md

-Flowfusion is a Julia package for training and sampling from diffusion and flow matching models (and some things in between), across continuous, discrete, and manifold spaces.
-It provides a unified framework for:
+Flowfusion.jl is a Julia package for training and sampling from diffusion and flow matching models (and some things in between), across continuous, discrete, and manifold spaces, all in a single unified framework and interface.

 ## Features